 4. Ryan Bros.
 Coffee

 With five different locations, Ryan Bros.
 Coffee has based their values on family, friendship, and award-winning craft coffee.
-Their laid-back cafés are warm and welcoming, and their breakfast sandwiches and burritos are not to be missed.
+Their laid-back cafés are warm and welcoming, and their breakfast sandwiches and burritos are not to be missed, making this one of the best coffee shops in San Diego.

 3. Swell Coffee Co.